Syntax (journal)

 Syntax is a peer-reviewed academic journal in the field of syntax of natural languages, established in 1998 and published by Wiley-Blackwell.
-Its current editors-in-chief are Suzanne Flynn (Massachusetts Institute of Technology) and Klaus Abels (University College London).The founding editors were Suzanne Flynn (MIT) and Samuel D. Epstein (University of Michigan).
+The founding editors were Suzanne Flynn (MIT) and Samuel D. Epstein (University of Michigan).
 Syntax was rated A in both the Australian Research Council's ERA journal list for 2010 and the European Science Foundation's linguistics journal list.

+On 9 March 2024, editors Klaus Abels and Suzanne Flynn announced their resignation in protest of Wiley-Blackwell's publication practices.
+In an open letter to the linguistics community, they asserted that Wiley-Blackwell had failed to provide the quality of copyediting and publication that would be necessary to justify the unpaid work provided by authors, peer reviewers, and editors.
+The former editors announced their intent to start a new diamond open access journal to replace the original, titled Syntactic Theory and Research.